future-architect/vuls/README.md

     #keyPath     = "/home/username/.ssh/id_rsa"
     #keyPassword = "password"
     ```
-    Items that are not specified in the server section will be set those items of the defualt section.
+    Items of the defualt section will be used if not specified.

 - servers section
     ```